-Although group members may authenticate to the key server at registration time using preshared keys, the use of Public Key Infrastructure (PKI) with digital certificates is recommended because it is considered more secure.
+While group members may authenticate to the key server at registration time using preshared keys, the use of Public Key Infrastructure (PKI) with digital certificates is recommended as it is considered more secure.
 PKI uses its infrastructure to overcome the key management distribution and scaling issues encountered when preshared keys are used.
 The PKI infrastructure acts as a certificate authority (CA) where router certificates are issued and maintained.

 Figure 15.
 GET VPN Address Preservation

 Address preservation allows GET VPN to use the routing functionality present within the core network.
 For our purposes, the source and destination addresses of the mGRE tunnel will be preserved.
-Figure 16 shows the frame format for GET VPN, as applied to an MPLS over mGRE datagram.
+Figure 16 below shows the frame format for GET VPN, as applied to an MPLS over mGRE datagram.